Singapore Quality Institute

 The office bearers and any new policies shall be made known to all members after the AGM.

 EXTRAORDINARY GENERAL MEETING

 10.2 An Extraordinary General Meeting (EGM) may be called at any time by the order of the Executive Council or upon request by a member of the Institute.
-An EGM shall be convened not more than 28 days after receipt by the Honorary Secretary of a written request by any member of the Institute provided that it is supported by no fewer than 30 other members of the Institute of which at least 20 must be either Organisation or Professional Members.
+An EGM shall be convened not more than 28 days after receipt by the Honorary Secretary of a written request by any member of the Institute provided that it is supported by no fewer than 30 other members of the Institute.

 At least 21 days’ notice shall be given to voting members and the resolutions to be moved at the meeting shall be stated in the notice.
 The rules governing the quorum of the Annual General Meeting shall also apply to an EGM.
 No further business shall be considered at an EGM other than that specified in the notice covering the meeting.
 Any changes or decisions arising from the EGM shall be made known to all members.

 Only Organisation and Professional Members with at least one full year membership shall be allowed to vote at an Annual General Meeting and Extraordinary General Meeting and each member is entitled to one vote.

 The Supreme Authority of the Society is vested in the General Meeting of Members